 High Density Lipoproteins (HDL)

-Low level HDL levels often signifies other problems, such as having high levels of other dangerous blood fats like triglycerides.
-Smoking, being overweight, sedentary lifestyle, and a high consumption of carbohydrates (more than 60% of daily total calories) can contribute to low HDL levels.
+Low-level HDL levels often signify other problems, such as having high levels of other dangerous blood fats like triglycerides.
+Smoking, being overweight, a sedentary lifestyle, and high consumption of carbohydrates (more than 60% of daily total calories) can contribute to low HDL levels.

 What is even more important than your total cholesterol- LDL and HDL alone, is the proportion of good to bad cholesterol in your blood.
 For easy reference below are the tables:

-You can measure the proportion of different type of cholesterol in the blood using one of the many ways: take your total cholesterol level and divide by the amount of HDL.
+You can measure the proportion of the different types of cholesterol in the blood using one of the many ways: take your total cholesterol level and divide by the amount of HDL.
 E.g. total cholesterol 240, HDL 60.
 Ratio = 4:1

 An acceptable ratio is less than 5:1, although a better ratio is 4.5: 1 for men and 4:1 for pre-menopausal women.